OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-9/README.md

 ### Grading
 This assignment is worth 10 points.

-**In your working HTML, please link to the `jquery.js` file.
-But be sure to include the `pureJS.js` file in your zipped folder!**
+- has external .js file (1 point)

-- jQuery library included with the website files and an external .js file with jQuery code wrapped in a ready event (1 point)
+- Javascript syntax to access elements (1 point)
-- jQuery and Javascript syntax to access elements (2 point)
+- Javascript syntax to change element content (1 point)
-- jQuery and Javascript syntax to change element content (2 point)
+- Javascript syntax to change element style (1 point)
-- jQuery and Javascript syntax to change element style (2 point)
+- Contains Audio and/or Video elements (3 points)
-- jQuery syntax to apply an effect to an element (1 point)
+- Contains a Form (3 points)

-- At least one change should occur in response to a user event (1 point)
+Extra Credit (1-5 pts)

-- Use of variables (1 point)
+- extra credit will be assessed on quality of final project site that extends beyond the above requirements.